armandocv/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of November 2025, the cost for running this Guidance with the default settings in the `us-west-2` (Oregon) AWS Region is approximately $275 per month for processing 100 requests._
+As of November 2025, the cost for running this Guidance with the default settings in the `us-east-1` (N. Virginia) AWS Region is approximately $275 per month for processing 100 requests._

 For example, the following table shows a break-down of approximate costs _(per month)_ to process 100 requests, using an **Amazon OpenSearch Service** vector database for RAG: